 08 of 13

 Another shrub with white blooms that makes the list is Fothergilla gardenii.
 Its common name, "bottlebrush shrub," reveals the shape of its flower clusters.
-But like the oakleaf hydrangea, the standout feature of this one is its fall color.
+But, like oakleaf hydrangea, the standout feature of this one is its fall color.
 As with most shrubs grown for their fall foliage, the autumn leaves of your bottlebrush shrubs will be at their most colorful if you give them full sun.Continue to 9 of 13 below.

 09 of 13